 “Site” shall mean a parcel of land on which the Project will be developed, described by a unique legal description which will encumbered by the Extended Use Agreement.
 A Project may consist of multiple Sites.

-“Supportive Living Facility” or “SLF” shall mean a residential setting that meets the requirements of Subpart B of 89 Illinois Administrative Code 146.

 “Sponsor” shall mean an entity that is applying for Tax Credits for a Project pursuant to this QAP.
-The Sponsor shall control the Owner of the Project and shall not be a single purpose entity.
+The Sponsor shall Control the Owner of the Project for the term of the Compliance Period.
+The sponsor shall not be a single asset entity.
 Project consultants and other like professionals shall not be considered as Sponsors.

 “State” shall mean the State of Illinois.

-“Statewide Referral Network” shall mean a statewide referral process that links Supportive Housing Populations with available Statewide Referral Network Units.
+“Statewide Referral Network” or “SRN” shall mean a statewide referral process that links Supportive Housing Populations with available Statewide Referral Network Units.
 The Statewide Referral Network is a collaboration between the Authority, the Illinois Department of Human Services, the Illinois Department on Aging, the Illinois Department of Healthcare and Family Services, and local social service providers.
-Households referred through the Statewide Referral Network process may or may not be in need of long-term social services.
-It is expected that referrals in-need of on-going social services will have them arranged by the referring service provider.
+Households referred through the Statewide Referral Network process may or may not be in need of long-term supportive services.
+It is expected that referrals in-need of on-going supportive services will have them arranged by the referring service provider.

-“Statewide Referral Network Units” shall mean units for households earning at or below 30% of Area Median Income (AMI) which are referred through the Statewide Referral Network or its successors and which may include Supportive Housing Populations.
+“Statewide Referral Network Units” shall mean units for households earning at or below 30% of Area Median Income (AMI), where the unit has a 30% AMI designation, and which are referred through the Statewide Referral Network or its successors and which may include Supportive Housing Populations.
 Projects that are currently occupied or subject to a waitlist must submit a plan on how the Sponsor will ensure delivery of the Statewide Referral Network Units to the eligible referrals in a timely manner, and the plan must be approved by the Authority at its sole discretion.

-“Supportive Housing Populations” shall mean people who need supportive services to access and maintain affordable housing, are experiencing or at risk of homelessness (as defined by the HEARTH Act), are living with disabilities, and/or are experiencing or at risk of institutionalization.
+“Supportive Housing Populations” shall mean people who need and are eligible for permanent supportive housing, as defined above..

+“Supportive Living Facility” or “SLF” shall mean a residential setting that meets the requirements of Subpart B of 89 Illinois Administrative Code 146.

 “Tax Credits” shall mean federal low income housing tax credits, as authorized by Section 42.

 “Ten Percent Test” shall mean ten percent (10%) of the reasonably expected basis, as defined in Section